vBaustad/Budgenix/README.md

 ### Core Features

 - 🧩 Modular architecture (React + ASP.NET Core)
-- 🔁 Powerful recurring engine for both income and expenses
+- 🔁 Recurring item support for income and expenses
 - 📆 Grouping by month, year, or category
-- 📊 Income & expense insights and trend visualizations
+- 📊 Insights and visualizations for spending/income trends
-- 🖥️ Mobile-ready, dark mode enabled
+- 🖥️ Responsive UI with light/dark mode
-- 🌍 Currency selection with persistence and inline formatting
+- 🌍 Currency selection (user-based) with inline formatting
+- 🧠 Dynamic insights and rule-based suggestions

 ---